rizinorg/book/src/analysis/syscalls.md

 ```

 In case of executing `aae` (or `aaaa` which calls `aae`) command
-radare2 will push found syscalls to a special `syscall.` flagspace,
+rizin will push found syscalls to a special `syscall.` flagspace,
 which can be useful for automation purpose:
 ```
 [0x000187c2]> fs